nishanmudalige/STA258_Slides/README.md

 # Things to do

+## For July 2

+- Fix Chapters 6 and 9 based on feedback
+- Work on Chapters 7 and 8 (Priority)
+- Make examples more timeless and relatable

 ## For June 25

 - Update all examples in CH5 to make it more interesting (or classical)